elastisys/ck8s-cluster/WIP-CHANGELOG.md

   You may configure smaller volumes than the default to work around this.
 - The `ENABLE_PSP` value should be removed from the config, see breaking changes regarding PSPs.
 - The static apiserver pod manifests should be edited to enable the `PodSecurityPolicy` admission plugin **after** the upgrade.
+- When Kubernetes is installed it will be installed using the Kubelet version.
+  This means that if your VM image has different versions of Kubeadm and Kubelet, the Kubelet version will be picked.

 ### Added